-Two longtime Central Massachusetts publications are changing hands as a new Worcester-connected company backed by Rucker Investments moves into the region’s ever-evolving media landscape.
+Two longtime Central Massachusetts publications are changing hands as a new Worcester-connected company backed by Rucker Investments moves into the region’s evolving local media landscape.

 Merit House Media, a newly formed company affiliated with Rucker Investments, announced Monday that it has acquired the publications, digital platforms, events and related media assets formerly owned by Pagio Inc., including Pulse Magazine and CM Pride Magazine.